 MSc Degree Programme:

-The programme will develop throughout the year from fundamental topics and research tools and techniques in electrical power engineering, to specialist courses on emerging technologies and advanced numerical methods for power engineering problems, to the summer dissertation projects where the acquired skills in various areas are put into practice in application to an actual power engineering problem.
+This one year programme at the University of Edinburgh will immerse the students in the most current developments in the area of Electrical Power Engineering, through a combination of taught modules, workshops, a research dissertation, and a range of supporting activities delivered by internationally leading experts in the field.
+The programme develops through the year from advanced fundamental topics and research tools and techniques in electrical power engineering, to specialist courses on emerging technologies and advanced numerical methods for power engineering problems, and culminates in the summer dissertation project where the acquired skills in various areas are put into practice in application to an actual power engineering problem.

 - Fundamental and emerging power engineering technologies

 - Advanced numerical methods in application to electrical power engineering problems

 - Integration of renewable energy in the power system

 - Electrical engineering aspects of energy storage

 - Power, telecommunications & control aspects of smart grids

 - Research and innovation management techniques.